-IF THEN There is more than one affinity on one You cannot have more than one affinity on one stripe group. stripe group: Examine all DSM configuration files (/usr/adic/DSM/config/.cfg).
-In any file that has the Data Mi set to YES, and for every stripe group with more than one affinity, remove the extra affinities.
-The file system does not contain at least one non-exclusive data stripe The file system has at least one affinity, and therefore must contain at least one non-exclusive data stripe group. group: Examine all DSM configuration files (/usr/adic/DSM/config/.cfg).
-In any file that has the Data Migration Flag set to YES, make sure at least one stripe group has the following configuration: Metadata No Journal No Exclusive No A file system contains both data stripe groups with affinities and data stripe groups without affinities: A file system can contain data stripe groups with affinities, or data stripe groups without affinities, but it cannot contain both. greeps milital aminites.
+IF THEN There is more than one affinity on one stripe group: You cannot have more than one affinity on one stripe group.
 Examine all DSM configuration files (/usr/adic/DSM/config/.cfg).
-In any file that has the Data Migration Flat set to YES, make sure that either every stripe group has an affinity, or that every stripe group does not have an affinity.
-There are more than two affinities across all managed file systems: No more than two affinities across all ma naged file systems are allowed. across an managed me systems.
+In any file that has the Data Migration Flag set to YES, and for every stripe group with more than one affinity, remove the extra affinities.
+The file system does not contain at least one non-exclusive data stripe group: The file system has at least one affinity, and therefore must contain at least one non-exclusive data stripe group.
 Examine all DSM configuration files (/usr/adic/DSM/config/.cfg).
-For all of the configuration files the Data Migration Flag set to YES, change the stripe group Affinities so there are no more than a total of t The number of affinities on managed file systems do not match for TSM and CVFS: Examine all DSM configuration files (/usr/adic/DSM/config/.cfg).
-For all of the configuration files that have the Data Migration Flag set to YES, make sure the complete list of affinities matches the TSM affinity names found in the TIERDE fadiabase table.
+In any file that has the Data Migration Flag set to YES, make sure at least one stripe group has the following configuration: Metadata No Journal No Exclusive No A file system contains both data stripe groups with affinities and data stripe groups without affinities: A file system can contain data stripe groups with affinities, or data stripe groups without affinities, but it cannot contain both.
+Examine all DSM configuration files (/uzr/adic/DSM/config/.cfg).
+In any file that has the Data Migration Flag set to YES, make sure that either every stripe group has an affinity, or that every stripe group does not have an affinity.
+There are more than two affinities across all managed file systems: No more than two affinities across all managed file systems are allowed.
+Examine all DSM configuration files (/usr/adic/DSM/config/.cfg).
+For all of the configuration files that have the Data Migration Flag set to YES, change the stripe group Affinities so there are no more than a total of two.
+The number of affinities on managed file systems do not match for TSM and CVFS: Examine all DSM configuration files (/usr/adic/DSM/config/.cfg).
+For all of the configuration files that have the Data Migration Flag set to YES, make sure the complete list of affinities matches the TSM affinity names found in the TIERDE fadabase table.
 TSM does not recognize the CVFS managed file system affinity name: Examine all DSM configuration files (/usr/adic/DSM/config/.cfg).
-For all of the configuration files that have the Data Migration Flag set to YES, make sure the complete list of affinities matches the TIERNAME fields found in the TSM TIERDE database table.
+For all of the configuration files that have the Data Migration Flag set to YES, make sure the complete list of affinities matches the TIERNAME fields found in the TSM TIERDET database table.
 An affinity in a policy class is not found in the TIERDEF table: Make sure the non-zero elements in the TIERLIST field of the TSM CLASSDEF tables all match the TIERNUM fields in the TSM TIERDEF table.
 The problem IS resolved: Close the service ticket.
 Refer to Closing Service Tickets.
-The problem has NOT been resolved: ad: 1.
-Modify the ticket according to the troubleshooting steps taken.
-Refer to Analyzing Service Tickets .
-2. Contact the Quantum Technical Assistance Center.
-In the USA: 1+800-284-5101 UK, France and Germany: 00800 4 QUANTUM EMEA: On the Web: +44 1256 848 766 http://www.quantum.com/support Oil tile web: nttp://www.quantum.com/support
+The problem has NOT been resolved: Modify the ticket according to the Refer to Analyzing Service Tickets Contact the Quantum Technical A In the USA: UK, France and Germany: EMEA: